VidHal: Benchmarking Temporal Hallucinations in Vision LLMs

-To ensure the reliability of our generated captions at varying levels, we randomly selected 100 examples for human validation, where each sample is labeled by 15 annotators on average.
-Our human validation process focuses on verifying that the order of hallucinatory captions generated by our pipeline aligns with human judgment.
-Figure \ref{fig:human_agreement} reflects an overall agreement rate of 87\% between our automatically generated hallucinatory captions and human annotators, indicating consistency between these two across all video-centric temporal aspects.
+To validate the reliability of our generated captions, we randomly sampled 100 examples for human evaluation, with each example assessed by an average of 15 annotators.
+The validation process focused on verifying whether the ranking of hallucinatory captions produced by our pipeline aligns with human judgment.
+Specifically, the Inter-Rater agreement rate is computed as the proportion of validated instances in which our automatically generated caption ordering matches the consensus ranking derived from human annotations, where the consensus is determined by a majority vote among individual annotator rankings.
+As shown in Figure \ref{fig:human_agreement}, an overall agreement rate of 87\% was achieved, demonstrating strong consistency with human preferences across all temporal aspects.